Gbemiclassic/Tutorials/README.md

 FROM number_series ;	   -- } Invocation Statement
 ```

 Example 2: Building on the query in example 1, we can also get an output of odd numbers between 1 to 100.
-This is achieved by add a condition in the Invocation Statement (WHERE my_number % 2 = 1)
+This is achieved by adding a condition in the Invocation Statement (WHERE my_number % 2 = 1)

 ```
 WITH RECURSIVE odd_number_series AS